alabbas-ali/code-challenge/README.md

 Run `npm i` to install all dependencies.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build 'Client-Side'

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Development server 'Client-Side'

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+## Development server

+Run `npm run build:ssr && npm run serve:ssr` for a dev server with serer side rendering and API serving.

 ## Running unit tests